 About FTD Interfaces

-The FTD device includes data interfaces as well as a management/diagnostic interface.
-The following topics explain the limitations of configuring interfaces through Firepower Device Manager as well as other interface management concepts.
+The following topics explain the limitations of configuring interfaces through the FDM as well as other interface management concepts.

 In routed firewall mode, each interface is a Layer 3 routed interface for which you need to set an IP address on a unique subnet.